danaugrs/huskarl/README.md

 ## Installation
-You can install from source by executing:
+You can install the latest version from source with:
 ```
 git clone https://github.com/danaugrs/huskarl.git
 cd huskarl